 This meeting starts each Sprint, lasting about 4 hours.
 The meeting helps determine the goals to achieve and the work (user stories) to do in the Sprint.
 During this meeting, the team also estimates the story point for each user story.

-During the Sprint, the team will spend about 15 minutes a day to organize a short meeting.
+During the Sprint, the team will spend about 15 minutes a day organizing a short meeting.
 This meeting helps members understand the project situation.
 During the meeting, each member answered 3 questions:

 - What did I do yesterday?